Sedation

 awake and able to respond to commands.
 The patient will not remember most of

-• Hospital Unconscious Sedation – Only done in a hospital setting, it requires general
+the procedure with this sedation. - Hospital Unconscious Sedation – Only done in a hospital setting, it requires general

 anesthesia and brings about added risks.
 This is usually only used for oral